flatmonster/darknetz/README.md

 xtest
 ```

-Note: you may face OP-TEE related problem/errors during setup, please also free feel to raise issues in [their pages](https://github.com/OP-TEE/optee_os).
+Note: you may face OP-TEE related problem/errors during setup, please also//free(feel to raise issues in [their pages](https://github.com/OP-TEE/optee_os).

 ## (2) Build DarkneTZ
 1) clone codes and datasets